-When you subsequently sell the shares that you purchased under the ESPP, any gain will not be subject to tax, provided that you hold the shares for more than three years or your gross annual income from the sale of shares does not exceed a certain limit.
-If you hold the shares for three years or less or your gross annual income from the sale of shares exceeds the specified limit, you will likely be taxed on the difference between the sale price of the shares and the fair market value of the shares on the purchase date.
+When you subsequently sell your shares, you will not be subject to tax if you held the shares for more than three years or if your gross annual income from the sale of shares does not exceed CZK 100,000.
+If you held the shares for less than three years or your gross annual income from the sale of shares exceeds CZK 100,000 you will likely be taxed on the difference between the sale price of the shares and the fair market value of the shares on the purchase date.